MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-manage-extension.md

 ## List installed extensions

-You can get a list of all the VM extensions installed on your Azure Local instance.
+You can get a list of all the VM extensions installed on your Azure Local.

 Follow these steps in Azure portal to list the installed VM extensions.